 Introduction to Chin Augmentation

-It’s not often talked about, but the chin is one of the most common areas for a person to feel self conscious about.
-For women a gentle jaw line and small chin is generally accepted as the ‘norm’, whereas men generally have sharper, thicker jaws and a larger chin than their female counterparts.
+It’s not often talked about, but the chin is one of the most common areas for a person to feel self-conscious about.
+For women, a gentle jaw line and small chin are generally accepted as the ‘norm’, whereas men generally have sharper, thicker jaws and a larger chin than their female counterparts.

 This surgery is known within the medical field as mentoplasty, and can be split into two main categories: reduction and augmentation.
 A reduction can either be done by removing excess bone, or by physically moving the jaw bone to alter the shape of the face.
 An augmentation will often involve a surgical implant, but the jaw can also be moved into place with this type of procedure too.

-Here in Beverly Hills, California, Dr. Babak Azizzadeh and his surgical team are considered the top experts in chin augmentations.
-If you are considering a mentoplasty of any type, please don’t hesitate to book a consultation with Dr. Azizzadeh, where you can talk through the factors influencing your chin, and what a procedure may involve.
-At this surgery we make use of VECTRA imaging, which allows you to see your current face from a number of angles, and then apply a procedure to it using 3D imaging technology.
+Here in Beverly Hills, California, our team of physicians are considered the top experts in chin augmentations.
+If you are considering a mentoplasty of any type, please don’t hesitate to book a consultation with Dr. Azizzadeh or Dr. Cabin, where you can talk through the factors influencing your chin, and what a procedure may involve.
+During your consultation, we utilize VECTRA imaging, which allows you to see your current face from a number of angles, and then apply a procedure to it using 3D imaging technology.
 From there you can view the possible results virtually, and decide (with the help of a physician) what the best course of action would be.

 If your chin is too prominent, a chin reduction may be in order.
 In reduction operations, the mandible, or lower jawbone, is shaved and shaped to the desired look.